jeffery9/gemini-mcp-tool/docs/usage/best-practices.md

 # Best Practices

-Get the most out of Gemini MCP Tool with these proven practices.
+Get the most out of Qwen MCP Tool with these proven practices.

 ## File Selection